mahesh-zetta/policy-collection/policygenerator/policy-sets/community/zts-xcrypt/README.md

 ## Installation

-The OpenShift PolicySet contains a single `PolicySet` that will be deployed.
-The PolicySet installs everything onto the Advanced Cluster Management hub cluster.
+The OpenShift PolicySet contains a single `policyset-xcrypt` that will be deployed on the Cluster Management hub cluster.
 The Zettaset Xcrypt operator is deployed onto all OpenShift managed clusters with the label `dev`.

 1. To install Xcrypt using this PolicySet, you must first have:
    Installed the policy that installs the Zettaset Image Pull Secret and the Zettaset Configuration file.